Betty Lempus

 Betty Lempus (born 9 July 1991), also known as Betty Wilson Lempus, is a Kenyan long-distance runner who specializes in the marathon and half marathon.

-She achieved notable international success in road racing before receiving a five-year ban for an anti-doping rule violation and tampering with the doping control process.
+Lampus is currently serving a five-year ban set to end in October 2027 for anti-doping rule violations.

 Career

 Lempus began competing internationally around 2017, quickly making a mark in long-distance road events.
 In 2018, she set her personal best in the marathon, finishing third at the Shanghai International Marathon with a time of 2:23:40.
 Her progress continued with a win at the 2019 Cracovia Half Marathon.

-On 5 September 2021, she delivered a career-defining performance by winning the Paris Half Marathon in 1:05:46—a new personal best and course record.
+On 5 September 2021, Lampus finished the Paris Half Marathon in first place but this result was later disqualified due to doping.

 Doping ban

-Lempus's 2021 Paris victory led to an anti-doping investigation.
 In August 2022, the Athletics Integrity Unit (AIU) announced that she had tested positive for triamcinolone acetonide, a prohibited glucocorticoid, from an in-competition sample taken during the Paris Half Marathon.

 Further investigation by the AIU, in collaboration with the Anti-Doping Agency of Kenya (ADAK), revealed that Lempus submitted falsified medical documents in an attempt to justify the presence of the substance.
 A hospital superintendent confirmed the documents were fabricated and that no such treatment had been administered.

-Confronted with the evidence, Lempus admitted to both the doping and tampering charges.
-She was handed a five-year ban from competition, effective from 14 October 2022 until 14 October 2027.
+She was issued with a five-year ban from competition (reduced from six-years due to her admission of the violations), effective from 14 October 2022 until 14 October 2027.
 All results from 5 September 2021 onward, including her Paris win, were disqualified.